gmg300/password-generator/README.md

-# Password Generator v0.1
+# Password Generator v0.2

 ## Description
 A password generator using a simple UI and javascript to generate passwords.

 Users can customize the password length as well as what types of characters are included in the password.
 Settings are validated and the result is written to the page.
-User settings are created with prompt and confirmation pop ups within the window, the check boxes and number selector on the page are not currently functional.
+User settings are created with a number input and checkboxes and invalid inputs return an error message to the user.

+The biggest challenge for me was correctly validating the user settings and returning error messages to the user.

-In future implementations I would like to eliminate prompt, confirms and alerts and use the checkboxes and a ranged number slider for user settings.
-I'd also like to add a button to toggle password visibility once generated and a button to copy the generated password to the user's clipboard.
+In future implementations I'd like to refactor the code for efficiency, and add a button to toggle password visibility and a button to copy the generated password to the user's clipboard.

 ## Usage
 https://gmg300.github.io/password-generator/